andersevenrud/dotfiles/.config/nvim/README.md

 ## TODO

+* Typing multiline comments will misalign (motions work)
 * Signature autocompletion is not available in some language servers at this moment
 * LSP Server status in status line (if it's initing, indexing, etc.)

 ## Troubleshooting

+### Lua crashes in Neovim

+Build neovim from the official github repositories, not AUR etc.

+Neovim official ships with it's own third party dependencies and expects these versions, not from the system package manager.

 ### Treesitter ABI version conflicts